 Clinical Quality Monitoring

 Quality of care is the most important aspect of any medical practice, virtual or not.
-Rangbar and her team work with SOC’s Chief Medical Officer and the VP of Clinical Quality to conduct monthly virtual and quarterly in-person meetings with physicians to ensure understanding and execution of clinical protocols.
+Access TeleCare’s Chief Medical Officer and the VP of Clinical Quality conduct monthly virtual and quarterly in-person meetings with physicians to ensure understanding and execution of clinical protocols.
 Chart reviews are conducted with each physician, as well.

 Telemedicine Clinician Recruitment

-Rangbar seeks board-certified physicians with over ten years of clinical expertise but that is just the beginning of assessing candidates.
+Access TeleCare seeks board-certified physicians with over ten years of clinical expertise, but that is just the beginning of assessing candidates.
 The standards are high; there are many additional requirements that make for a successful telemedicine physician.
-SOC also has expectations regarding company culture and willingness to contribute to medical committees.
+Access TeleCare also has expectations regarding company culture and willingness to contribute to medical committees.

 Telemedicine Clinician Training

-A large part of Rangbar’s job is overseeing and conducting training.
-The onboarding process involves significant commitment from the physician to complete the type of training they normally would in a practice setting, but also to learn the technology and processes for completing telemedicine consultations.
+The Access TeleCare onboarding process involves significant commitment from the physician to complete the type of training they normally would in a practice setting, but also to learn the technology and processes for completing telemedicine consultations.
 As upgrades occur, retraining does, too, as well as changes to processes.
-For example, the stroke guidelines changed in early 2018, which meant retraining for SOC’s neurologists to implement the new guidelines.
+For example, stroke guidelines continue to evolve, which means continuous training for Access TeleCare’s neurologists to implement the new guidelines.

 Telemed Clinician Performance Management

-Once on board (a 9-12 month process because of credentialing, licensing, and privileging requirements) telemedicine physicians are reviewed and measured very similarly to their peers working in brick-and-mortar medical practices and hospitals.
-SOC also tracks patient satisfaction and other additional consultation performance metrics to look for continual improvement.
+Once on board (a 9-12 month process because of credentialing, licensing, and privileging requirements), telemedicine physicians are reviewed and measured very similarly to their peers working in brick-and-mortar medical practices and hospitals.
+Access TeleCare also tracks patient satisfaction and other additional consultation performance metrics to look for continual improvement.

 Clinician Scheduling

-With sophisticated analytics on supply and demand, Rangbar works closely with the VP of Operations and the scheduling team to ensure adequate coverage 24/7 for over 700 hospital clients.
+With sophisticated analytics on supply and demand, Access TeleCare’s operations and scheduling team ensures adequate coverage 24/7 for over 1,000 hospital clients.
 And, if there is a spike in patient volume, or a disruption from a natural disaster, such as a hurricane or flood, other non-scheduled physicians are only a phone call away.
-Schedules are created months in advance, providing SOC physicians with flexibility and SOC practice management with coverage assurance.
+Schedules are created months in advance, providing Access TeleCare physicians with flexibility and Access TeleCare practice management with coverage assurance.

-If you would like to learn more about joining a virtual medical practice, visit our physician Careers page and submit your information.
+Access TeleCare bridges the gap between technology and healthcare and provides timely specialized care to patients nationwide.
+If you would like to learn more about joining a virtual medical practice, visit our physician careers page and submit your information.